SpudY2K/sm64-fst-brute-forcer/README.md

 <pre>
 -d &lt;device_id&gt;:                             The SYCL device used to run the program.

--t &lt;threads&gt;:                               Number of SYCL threads to assign to the program.
+-t &lt;threads&gt;:                               Size of SYCL work group to assign to the program.

 -lsk1 &lt;n_solutions&gt;:                        Maximum number of phase 1 solutions for 10k setup search.